cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/howto/pvp_reference_benchmark.rst

    PVP setup using 2 NICs

 In this diagram, each red arrow represents one logical core.
-This use case requires 6 dedicated logical cores.
+This use-case requires 6 dedicated logical cores.
 A forwarding configuration with a single NIC is also possible, requiring 3 logical cores.